househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 ![Autocomplete UI](http://cl.ly/image/45331v01272P/portland-autocomplete-ui.jpg)

-The autocomplete endpoint returns property listings, schools, zip codes, neighborhoods, cities, metro areas and states that match the phrase the user is typing into the search box.
+The autocomplete endpoint returns Property Listings, schools, zip codes, neighborhoods, cities, metro areas and states that match the phrase the user is typing into the search box.

 The JavaScript frontend calls an API, which in turn builds and executes the Elasticsearch queries and returns the results.
-For property listings, the response from the API for the above query looks like this:
+For Property Listings, the response from the API for the above query looks like this:

 ![Property Listings matching "port"](http://cl.ly/image/1C0m312t0u3d/download/autocomplete-listings-endpoint.jpg)